krantiz/group-chat-api/README.md

 * Clone the project from git.
 * Run the command ` npm install ` to install all the dependencies.
-* Create Database and add credentials in .env file of the project.
+* Create Database and add credentials in  `.env` and `config/config.json` file of the project.
 ```
 MYSQL_DB_USERNAME="root"
 MYSQL_DB_PASSWORD="root"